lakejs/lake-docs/guide/plugin.md

 ## Overview

-A Lake plugin is a function that allows you to extend Lake's features.
-It takes the current [Editor](/reference/editor.md) instance as its parameter and returns a cleanup function, which is called when the [Editor](/reference/editor.md) instance is destroyed.
-This cleanup function is typically used for tasks such as removing event listeners and destroying popup instances.
-If there is nothing to clean up, returning a function is not required.
+A Lake plugin is a function that extends the capabilities of Lake.
+It takes the current [Editor](/reference/editor.md) instance as its parameter and optionally returns a cleanup function.
+It is called when the [Editor](/reference/editor.md) instance is destroyed, and is typically used for tasks like removing event listeners or destroying popup instances.
+If there is nothing to clean up, returning a function is optional.

 ```js
 export default (editor) => {